Corporate activities are supported by each and every employee.

 The foundation of our personnel management system is fair pay and benefits based on fair personnel evaluations.
 Personnel evaluations are conducted every six months, with managers and subordinates discussing targets and achievements in detail.
 To ensure transparency and acceptance of the personnel evaluations, the system allows employees to check their final evaluations.
 Our personnel system makes no distinction between men and women with regard to the assignment of roles, promotions, and compensation and benefits.
 Our employees actively demonstrate their individual capabilities.

-To pass on our DNA, "Technology" and "Honest craftmanship" inherited from our foundation, we have a system to provide ongoing employment opportunities for people after they have reached the mandatory retirement age of 60.
+To pass on our DNA, "honest craftmanship" and "technical skills" inherited from our foundation, we have a system to provide ongoing employment opportunities for people after they have reached the mandatory retirement age of 60.

 Promoting Employment of People with Disabilities